 Certain thymus-independent antigens called TI-1 antigens have an intrinsic capacity for inducing immature B cells as well as mature B cells to proliferate.
 They bind to receptors on B cells whose stimulation induces proliferation and differentiation.
 The concentration of antigens required to induce activation is much higher than normally encountered.
 Antigens that can cause such polyclonal activation are known as B-cell mitogens, because they drive B cells into DNA replication, mitosis and cell division.
 An example is the lipopolysaccharides (LPS) of gram negative bacteria.
-In
+In an infection, the lower mitogenic

 Text taken from “the immune system”, Parham, Garland Publishing 2000page 163.